smartcontractkit/crec-sdk/README.md

 1. **Event Occurs:** A relevant event is emitted by a smart contract on the blockchain.
 2. **Consensus & Signing:** A Decentralized Oracle Network (DON) observes the event, comes to a consensus, and collectively signs it.
-3. **Fetch & Verify:** The `events` client fetches this signed event from the CREc API.
+3. **Fetch & Verify:** The `events` client fetches this signed event from the CREC API.
 It then cryptographically verifies that the signatures are authentic and from the trusted DON members.
 4. **Trigger Your Logic:** Once verified, you can confidently use the event data to trigger your application's logic.
 For example, upon receiving a verified `PaymentReceived` event, an e-commerce platform could check its internal database and then use the `transact` client to trigger the on-chain delivery of the purchased digital asset.

 ### Workflow 2: Sending signed operations (gas-less)